sgryphon/kubernetes-ipv6/README.md

   value: "120"
 ```

-The documents say that Calico will pick up the IP pool from kubeadm, but it didn't work for me and I got the default CIDR fda0:95bd:f195::/48 (a random /48) with the default block size 122 (which is 6 bits, or 64 pods per node), as per https://docs.projectcalico.org/reference/node/configuration
+The documents say that Calico will pick up the IP pool from kubeadm, but it didn't work for me and I got the default CIDR `fda0:95bd:f195::/48`(a random `/48`) with the default block size `/122` (which is 64 pods per node), as per https://docs.projectcalico.org/reference/node/configuration

 ## Add management components